Macy's Thanksgiving Day Parade 2024: Where to Watch, What's New

 An early morning arrival pays off with a front-row view of the Macy's Thanksgiving Day Parade and a magical childhood memory.
 Photo by Jody Mercier

 While my family and I have been lucky enough to watch from some indoor vantage points over the years, nothing compares to the magic of being at street level.
 The energy is electric, from the clowns and confetti to the marching bands booming along the route.
-It truly is worth the early morning stakeout at least once.
-I even braved 2018's coldest-since-1901 parade and didn't regret it—neither did my daughter, who has requested a return visit this year, even if it's that cold again.
+It truly is worth the early morning stakeout—we're talking arriving before 6am!—at least once.
+I even braved 2018's coldest-since-1901 parade and didn't regret it.
+Neither did my daughter, who has requested a return visit this year, even if it's that cold again.

 There is no secret, uncrowded place from which to watch.
 It's best to avoid Sixth Avenue between 34th and 38th streets and the grandstand area (usually near Columbus Circle); both are closed to the public.
-Be prepared for other street closings, and make sure to comply with any NYPD directions.
+Be prepared for other street closings, and comply with any NYPD directions.

-For an unobstructed view, stake out your spot around 6am, perhaps earlier.
+For an unobstructed view, stake out your spot around 5:30am, perhaps earlier.
 In that case, consider the west side of Central Park West in the 60s or 70s.
 The east side of Central Park West is not open for viewing.
-However, if you enter Central Park north of 86th Street and meander south you can catch a peek from a hill or playground.
+However, if you enter Central Park north of 86th Street and meander south, you can catch a peek from a hill or playground.

 A few final tips: The farther you are from Herald Square, the lighter the crowds tend to be.
 Also, Macy's doesn't distribute grandstand tickets to the public.